aditya345-coder/8-Week-SQL-Challenge/README.md

 # Danny's Ma 8-Week SQL Challenge

 This repository contains my code solutions for the challenges presented in Danny's Ma 8-Week SQL Challenge.
+All case study's requirements and resources are available on the challenge [website](https://8weeksqlchallenge.com/).

 ## Table of Contents
 - Challenge Overview